Skip to main content

-(This was originally published on June 22, 2021, and was updated on Dec.
-10, 2021 to reflect the initial release of nuPlan.)
+(This was originally published on June 22, 2021, and has been updated to reflect the release of nuPlan datasets.)

-Our new open-source planning dataset will allow our industry and researchers to better understand how a driverless vehicle can find its way through a dynamic environment full of obstacles and ever-changing circumstances – like a human driver does every day.
+Our expanded open-source planning dataset will allow our industry and researchers to better understand how a driverless vehicle can find its way through a dynamic environment full of obstacles and ever-changing circumstances – like a human driver does every day.

 World's First Benchmark for AV Planning